Croatia- the Jewel of the Adriatic

 The resplendent Diocletian Palace complex forms the heart of the city.
 Home to the Roman empire back in the 2nd century, this grand palace has miraculously stood witness to the rise and fall of the Greek, Byzantine empire, Roman, Venetian and eventually Yugoslavic rule.

-From the outside, stark white stone walls gaze upwards at the sky, slyly shielding from the outside eye a labyrinth of narrow alleys and squares.
-The original structures – the palace with its four gates, and various other smaller buildings which functioned as military garrisons – are today conjoined with modern fortifications creating a habitable city right inside the palace.
+From the outside, stark white stone walls gaze upwards at the sky, shielding from the outside eye a labyrinth of narrow alleys and squares.
+The original structures – the palace with its four gates, and various smaller buildings which functioned as military garrisons – are today conjoined with modern fortifications creating a habitable city right inside the palace.

 One of the best places to get a bird’s eye view of Split is the bell tower.
 It costs 5 EUR to enter a winding stairway wrapped around a crumbling array of massive bells, to reach a landing point, which though not very high, offers a beautiful view of this red-tiled city, just how you would expect to find in a children’s book, the kind that tells “Once upon a time…” stories.